What Is a Meme? 10 Meme Examples

 Now that we have a simple meme definition, we’ll look at some meme examples to help you better understand how memes originate and spread.

 Meme vs. Image Macro

 Before we continue, we should address a common wording mistake.
 Many people use the word meme to refer to any image that has text overlaid on it.

 For example, here’s a random image of a guy using a computer with some text I added:

 The proper term for this is an image macro; this is not a meme.
 Why not?
 Because this hasn’t spread across the internet.
-It’s just a random image I made.
+It’s just a silly image I made.
 If you posted this on Reddit, nobody would recognize the format.